danielmichaels/danielms/content/about/index.md

 I mostly work with Python, Go and Javascript.
 These days I'll reach for Go before anything else.

-These days, I can be found either trying to launch a profitable online business or hanging out with my family and friends.
+Most days, I can be found either trying to launch a profitable online business or hanging out with my family and friends.
 I love ice hockey (go bruins!), hunting and in general trying to be a little bit better than yesterday.